 Your dentist may recommend three varieties of dental bridges, depending on where you’re missing teeth.

-A traditional bridge is the most commonly recommended treatment for missing teeth.
-As we described above, it involves creating crowns to go on the teeth either side of the gap which act as anchors for the pontic which sits between them.
-Traditional bridges are usually made from porcelain that has been fused to ceramic or metal.
+A traditional bridge is the most recommended treatment for missing teeth.
+It’s made of crowns placed on either side of the gap, which act as anchors for the pontic.
+Traditional bridges are usually made from porcelain fused to ceramic or metal.

-Also sometimes referred to as a Maryland bonded bridge, this type of bridge can be supplied in a variety of materials including porcelain fused to metal, complete porcelain, or sometimes plastic teeth and gums that are supported by a porcelain or metal framework.
-The wings found on each side of the bridge, usually made from metal or porcelain, are securely bonded to your natural teeth.
+Sometimes referred to as a Maryland bonded bridge, resin-bonded bridges are made with porcelain fused to metal, complete porcelain, or plastic teeth and gums supported by a porcelain or metal framework.
+The wings on each side of the bridge are securely bonded to your natural teeth.

-Probably the least common variety, cantilever bridges are used when there are only existing teeth on one side of the gap that can be anchored to.
-In the past there have been problems with cantilever bridges being used in the back of the mouth as they were found to exert too much pressure on the anchor tooth, causing damage and even breakages.
+Cantilever bridges are probably the least common variety.
+Dentists use them when there are only anchoring teeth on one side of the gap.
+In the past, cantilever bridges have caused problems after being placed in the back of the mouth.
+They exerted too much pressure on the anchor tooth, causing damage and breakages.

 A dental bridge will require at least two visits to your dentist.

-During the first visit with your doctor, he will carry out a thorough examination of your teeth.
-After receiving a local anesthetic, your doctor will prepare the abutment teeth by filing away some of the enamel in order to make your tooth small enough for the crown to sit over it, hiding it completely.
-Then he will take impressions of your teeth which will be used as a guide for the dental lab that will be making your crowns, pontic, and bridge, so that it is a perfect fit.
-Finally, the abutment teeth and gap will be covered with a temporary bridge to protect them while the final bridge is being created.
+During the first visit, your dentist will perform a thorough examination of your teeth.
+After receiving a local anesthetic, he will prepare the abutments by filing away some of the enamel so the crown can completely cover it.
+Then, he’ll take impressions of your teeth to use as a guide for the dental lab creating your bridge.
+Finally, you’ll receive a temporary bridge to protect the abutment teeth and gap while waiting for the permanent one to arrive.